AngelosPapageorgiou/Game_Simulations_R/README.md

 This repository contains R-based simulations and exercises from my university courses, focusing on:

-Probability & Statistics: Simulations of games (dice, cards, etc.) to demonstrate statistical concepts.
+Probability & Statistics: Simulations of games to demonstrate statistical concepts.

-Game Theory: Strategic interactions (Nash equilibrium, auctions, Prisoner’s Dilemma).

-Stochastic Processes: Markov chains, random walks, and Monte Carlo methods.

-Data Visualization: Using ggplot2, plotly, or Shiny apps to analyze outcomes.

-🎯 Purpose
+# Purpose
 Practice and document my coursework in R programming and statistical modeling.

 Share reusable code for fellow students or educators.